gruntwork-io/boilerplate/_docs/README.md

   default value, if one is provided.
 If running Boilerplate with the `--non-interactive` flag, the default is used for this value if no value is provided via the `--var` option.

+Note: the `boilerplate.yml` file is optional.
+If you don't specify it, you can still use Go templating in your templates, but no variables will be available.

 #### Templates

 Boilerplate puts all the variables into a Go map where the key is the name of the variable and the value is what